March 7, 2019

 Connecting Shared iSCSI Storage to an ESXi Host

-Connecting shared iSCSI storage is the final stage of today’s VMware home lab setup. iSCSI protocol provides block-level access to the shared storage by carrying SCSI instructions over TCP/IP network.
+Connecting shared iSCSI storage is the final stage of today’s VMware lab setup for home. iSCSI protocol provides block-level access to the shared storage by carrying SCSI instructions over TCP/IP network.
 An ESXi host can access data on the block level similarly as it can access the directly attached storage. iSCSI protocol is widely used due to its affordability (many NAS devices support iSCSI) and ease of setup when compared to Fibre Channel SAN systems.
 You can attach the iSCSI datastore to an ESXi host when directly attached storage is full or when you need to deploy a cluster.

 FreeNAS installed on a VM will be used to create an iSCSI target in this example.
 The iSCSI target is then connected as shared datastore to the ESXi host.
 FreeNAS is a free distribution based on the FreeBSD operating system that provides a web interface for creating and managing network shares.
 Download the ISO installation image from the official site and place it to the D:\VMware home lab\ directory where VMs and installation images are located for more convenience.
-In this case, the latest stable release of FreeNAS is used (FreeNAS-11.2-U2.iso).
+In this walkthrough, the latest stable release of FreeNAS is used (FreeNAS-11.2-U2.iso).

 Open VMware Workstation and create a new VM with the following parameters: